 Cooperation: “They’re Not So Bad After All”

 Working together toward a goal helps us feel more positively toward our teammates.
 We will more easily set aside our differences when getting along to achieve an outcome is in our best interest.
-A recent example that comes to mind is this Heineken commercial.
+An example that comes to mind is this Heineken commercial.
 It got a lot of attention—especially online—after Pepsi’s failed attempt at a commercial targeting social awareness issues.
 I find it fascinating, however, because it’s such a perfect example of the cooperation element of liking.

 Before these people know anything about each other, they are asked to work on a project together.
 They have no idea what they are building.
 They only know that to get it done, they have to cooperate.
 Only after the project is underway, do they find out their differences.
 Instead of fighting with each other or walking away from the potential conflict of their dramatically different worldviews, they make the decision to sit and talk.